Loading NuWatt Energy...

 Homeowners who want immediate savings, zero risk, and zero maintenance hassle

-You cannot claim the tax credit yourself.
+You cannot claim the tax credit yourself — Section 25D is dead.
 But you do not need to.
-Here is how third-party ownership turns the 30% ITC into real monthly savings in your pocket — without you filing a single IRS form.
+Here is how third-party ownership turns the 30% ITC into real monthly savings without you filing a single IRS form.

 A financing company (the "third-party owner") purchases and installs solar panels on your roof.
 You don't buy the system — you agree to either lease it (fixed monthly payment) or buy the power it produces (PPA, per-kWh rate).